julianheinrich/parallelcoordinates.de/tutorial/_posts/2015-08-01-point-line-duality.md

 1. points in Cartesian coordinates are mapped to lines in parallel coordinates and
 2. points in parallel coordinates are represented by lines in Cartesian coordinates.

 The first part of the duality is straight-forward: mapping a point from Cartesian to parallel coordinates is a matter of locating the vertical position of the point-coordinates on the respective axes in parallel coordinates.
 The line that connects these two points is the line (in parallel coordinates) that represents a point (in Cartesian coordinates).
-To see how this works, add points to the Cartesian coordinate system on the left and see their *dual lines* appear in the parallel coordinate system on the right:
+To see how this works, <div class="instructions">add points to the Cartesian coordinate system on the left by clicking on the Canvas and see their *dual lines* appear in the parallel coordinate system on the right</div>:

 <link rel="stylesheet" type="text/css"
   href="{{site.baseurl}}/css/tutorial.css">